 Waiting for labour to start is one of the most challenging experiences for pregnant mothers.
 There are so many unknowns and questions – “Is it today?”, “Is this a contraction?”, “When do I call someone?”
-And, of course, “Did my water break or did I just pee?” and “How can I tell the difference!?”
+And, of course, THE MILLION DOLLAR QUESTION: “Did my water break or did I just pee?” and “How can I tell the difference!?”

-When your water breaks or membranes rupture it means there is a hole in the bag of fluid (amniotic sac) that surrounds the baby and protects the baby from the outside environment.
-The amount of fluid that leaks can range from tablespoons that could only moisten your underwear to cups of fluid that would run down your legs.
-How much can escape depends on a variety of factors including the amount of fluid present in the uterus, where the hole occurs and how deeply the baby’s head is in the pelvis.
+When your water breaks or membranes rupture, it means that a hole has been made in the bag of fluid (AKA "amniotic sac") that surrounds your baby while she is growing in your womb.
+The amount of fluid that leaks out can range from a tablespoon that leaves your underwear damp--thus the question: Did I just Pee?--to cups of fluid that gush out, running down your legs and leaving no question as to what is going on.
+How much fluid you lose depends on a variety of factors including the amount of fluid you have surrounding your baby (everybody is different), where the hole in the sac occurs and how deeply your baby’s head is engaged in the pelvis.

-As you get closer to term, enzymes are released to assist in weakening the amniotic sac.
-Ideally the enzyme release is timed so that it will rupture during labour.
-Pressure on the bag in front of the head increases as the intensity of the contractions increases, allowing the fluid-filled bag in front of the head to act as a wedge, assisting in opening your cervix.
-When enough pressure is exerted on the membranes they will rupture and your waters will break.
+As you get closer to term, your body releases enzymes whose job it is to weaken the amniotic sac.
+Ideally the enzyme release is timed so that the rupture occurs during labour.
+Pressure on the bag in front of the head increases with the increasing intensity of the contractions.
+This allows the fluid-filled bag in front of the head to act as a wedge, assisting in thinning and opening your cervix.
+When enough pressure is exerted on the membranes, they will rupture and a hole will have formed in the sac.
+Essentially, your water will have broken and there is no turning back--your baby is on his way!

 Until the water breaks, the amniotic sac has acted as a protective barrier between the sterile womb and the outside world.
 Therefore having a hole in the bag represents a breach in the security system – creating an opportunity for bacteria to creep up into the uterus and an increased risk of infection for both mother and baby over time.

 If you are one of the 10-14% of women who rupture their membranes before labouring, it may mean you will begin labour soon.
 Research shows between 77% and 95% of term women will go into labour spontaneously within 24 hours.
-However labour can be delayed and the risk of infection can increase over time, and also increases with the number of vaginal exams a woman receives.
-This is why nothing should be put in the vagina after the waters have broken – and sex is not recommended at this time.
+However labour doesn't always start right away and if it doesn't, it means there can be an increased risk of infection.
+The number of vaginal exams a woman receives during this period can contribute to an increase in infection rates and so exams are not recommended until after the labour starts.
+Other recommendations include not introducing anything into the vagina like tampons, not having sex and not taking baths until labour starts.

 Given the potential risk, if your water has broken, or you think it might have, it is very important to contact your care provider to assist in correctly identifying the fluid and discuss your options for care.
 Depending on your gestational age, Group B streptococci (GBS) status and risk of infection, your care provider may suggest “expectant management” or “induction of labour.”

 When a mother’s water breaks at term, prior to labour, it is referred to as Premature Rupture of Membranes or PROM.
 If the waters break prior to 37 weeks this is called Preterm Prolonged Rupture of Membranes or PPROM.
 The causes of both PROM and PPROM are thought to be associated with infections or inflammation of the membranes causes by yeast or bacteria like GBS.
 Risks of PROM and PPROM also include a history of preterm labour, smoking, or vaginal bleeding in pregnancy.
 It is also associated with urinary tract infections and vaginal infections.
-Active babies in unusual positions such as breech can also cause a women’s water to break.
+Active babies in unusual presentations such as breech, or posterior positions can also cause your water to break.

 Women describe the sensation of their water breaking as an obvious gush of fluid with or without a “popping” sensation.
 Or sometimes it is a slow leak that trickles out and only moistens your underwear.
 Even more perplexing is the fact that other body fluids such as urine, vaginal discharge, semen or even bath water can mimic the sensations of your water breaking.